A1Liu/ted/README.md

   and ideally more stuff in the future
 - BTree Garbage collection
 - Find and replace
+- Switch to straight-line code as much as physically possible
 - Multiple canvases on the web
 - More Graphics/shader stuff
 - Window sizing and whatnot